 It continues to surprise me that traditional telehealth is losing ground across the spectrum of care facilities.
 Instead, people are looking to understand different ways to reach patients outside of a traditional inpatient care setting.
 Some examples include virtual visits, improvement of post-discharge follow-up, and medication compliance post discharge.
 Providers are increasingly looking to improve patient outcomes instead of focusing solely on readmission rates (which warms my heart).

-Board examples to get your own wheels turning
+Project Board examples to get your own wheels turning

 What problems are you working on?
 These are detailed and specific examples to help you define your strategic initiatives into Lucro Boards.